evilpingwin/rollup-plugin-mock-imports/README.md

 In most cases you'll want to use normal mocks (whichever mocking library you prefer) but this is useful when you need to compile before testing for whatever reason which often makes mocking difficult or impossible.
 I created this plugin so I could easily test Svelte components that had been compiled and mounted to a JSDOM instance without significantly altering how I wrote my code.

 _I chose `node_mockdules` partly because I am hilarious and partly because this means the mock and `node_modules` folders will be next to one another in most IDEs and File Managers: your happiness is my top priority.
-It also reminds of [DuckTales](https://en.wikipedia.org/wiki/DuckTales).
-You can change the default mock folders if you really want to._
+It also reminds of [DuckTales](https://en.wikipedia.org/wiki/DuckTales)._

 ---